Self-care resources

 Dear MIT Students:

 I encourage any student who is experiencing distress to call us at 617-253-2916.
 We are available Monday–Thursday, 8 a.m.–6 p.m. and Friday, 8 a.m.–5 p.m.
-We can respond to any mental health-related inquiries or urgent concerns, connect you with one of our providers, or help match you with a mental health professional in the community.
-As always, clinicians are on call for emergencies 24 hours a day.
+We can respond to any mental health-related inquiries or urgent concerns, connect you with one of our clinicians, or help match you with a mental health professional in the community.
+Our clinicians are on call for emergencies 24 hours a day.
 We are thinking of you and committed to your wellbeing — please do not hesitate to reach out.

 Kind regards,

-Karen Singleton, Ph.D.
+Karen Singleton, PhD

 Associate Medical Director; Chief of Student Mental Health & Counseling Services